mkjanssen/discrete-structures/site/Math212_01Syllabus2022S.md

 #### Problems and Presentations

-You will be assigned approximately five to six problems from the book to work on before coming to class. **You may not use any outside resources to help you solve these problems--no books, no websites, no friends who have taken this course before**.
+You will be assigned approximately five to six problems from the notes to work on before coming to class.
+You may **not** use any outside resources to help you solve these problems--**no books, no websites, no friends who have taken this course before**.
 Using these resources will constitute plagiarism and will be reported to the Student Life Committee.
 You _may_ work with others currently enrolled in the course, but you will need to ensure that you can completely understand and explain the solutions and proofs you come up with.

 One of the main goals of this course is to improve your mathematical communication.
 Thus, the majority of each class period will be devoted to you **presenting your work** on these problems to the class.
 You should expect that approximately 90% of the typical class period will consist of presentations and discussion.